Stop Overpacking: 10 Vacation Outfits That Actually Fit in Your Bag

 The secret isn’t to pack as many clothes as possible.
 It’s about choosing a few pieces that really go well together, without cramming your suitcase full of mismatched items.

-You know that exact moment.
-You’re standing over an open suitcase, feeling like you’re about to have a meltdown.
-The kids are already in the car, and you’re trying to shove in that fourth “just in case” dress, the one you know deep down you won’t even touch.
+The kids are already in the car, and you’re trying to cram in that fourth “safety” item of clothing that you know deep down you’ll never touch.

-But that little voice in your head keeps whispering, but what if I need it?
+But that little evil voice in your head keeps whispering, “What if I need it?”

-Then you get to the lake or the coast, and you realize you’ve spent the whole week in the same two linen shirts and a pair of slides.
-The rest of the pile just sits there, getting wrinkled and taking up space.
+Then you get to the lake or the beach and realize you’ve spent the entire week in the same two linen shirts and a pair of flip-flops.
+The rest of your clothes are just wrinkled and taking up space.

 It took me years to realize that a stylish vacation isn’t about variety.
-It’s about the freedom of not having to think in the morning.
+It’s about the freedom of not having to think about what to wear in the morning.

 Content: